FAC-73/dub-vulture/README.md

 I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business
 ```

-## Minimum Requirements

-* Functional application.

-* GitHub repository with a unique name and a README describing the project.

-* The command-line application should allow users to:

-  * Add departments, roles, employees

-  * View departments, roles, employees

-  * Update employee roles

-## Bonus

-* The command-line application should allow users to:

-  * Update employee managers

-  * View employees by manager

-  * Delete departments, roles, and employees

-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department

 ## Description

-A CMS that allows a manager to add departments, roles, employees, view departments, roles, employees as well as update them.
-Bonus functionality includes the ability to update employee managers, view employees by manager and delete department, roles and employees.
-You can also view the total budget of a department through a function that combines all salaries of employess in that department.
+A CMS that allows a manager to add departments, job roles and new employees.
+As well as view departments, roles, employees it is also possible to update employee roles.
+Bonus functionality includes the ability to update employee managers, view employees by manager and delete employees. <br><br>

 This application utilizes inquirer for prompting the user input, mySQL for creating the schema, organizing and joining data.
 As well as console.table for formatting the table in terminal/bash.

 ## Installation
 Clone the repo to your local development environment.